The Main Street Learning Lab at K’é – The Backstory from Pam

 -How do you create programs led by the community, for the community, that are truly inclusive and equitable?

-So in the summer of 2016, my husband Darryl and I opened a brick and mortar small business incubator on Main Street of our home town of Mesa, Arizona.
+So in the summer of 2016, we opened a brick and mortar community incubator on Main Street of our home town of Mesa, Arizona.
 We spent a year engaging with the broader community, talking with business owners of all sizes and shapes and working with everyone who supported them from the city to the regional arts center, non-profits and small business consultants.
-I connected with peers on the ground in Detroit and San Francisco and New York and Austin and Fargo.
+We connected with peers on the ground in Detroit and San Francisco and New York and Austin and Fargo.
 At the same time, I engaged with my global audience of business owners, and those who support them.

 The result of this work is what we believe is a truly innovative and collaborative project which is designed to support both the small business owners who want to succeed, as well as the companies, incubators, organizations and professionals who serve them.